-Vicente (1920-2009) and Anna Ferrer (1947) founded Rural Development Trust, better known as RDT, had its headquarters in Anantapur, in the Rayalaseema Region of Andhra Pradesh.
-It is a non-governmental organization registered under the Indian Registration Act of 1908.
+Vicente Ferrer (1920-2009) and Anna Ferrer (1947) founded Rural Development Trust in 1969 in Ananthapuram, in the Rayalaseema region of Andhra Pradesh.

 1969 – 1970